Note: This In the loop was updated in April 2021 to include insights from our review of human capital disclosures in recent Form 10-K filings.

 DEI has become not only an area of public policy, but also an issue of corporate responsibility.
 Stakeholders want to know how companies are creating an equitable workplace, and how they plan to respond to other DEI matters, including ensuring diversity at the management and board levels.
 DEI measures or objectives to consider that might be material to a company’s business include the following:

-- Diversity measures related to employee identities, such as race and ethnicity, gender, sexual orientation, culture, veteran status, age, disability, or religion
+- Diversity measures related to employee identities, such as race and ethnicity, gender identity and expression, sexual orientation, culture, veteran status, age, disability, marital status, or religious and spiritual beliefs

-- Equity measures related to providing employees equal access to opportunities, such as equity in pay, the percentage of a company’s management team that is diverse, or recruiting strategies aimed at hiring diverse talent
+- Equity measures related to providing employees equal access to opportunities, such as equity in pay, the percentage of a company’s management team that is diverse, or recruiting strategies aimed at providing fair opportunities for diverse talent

 - Inclusion efforts, such as networks or programs that connect employees so they can support one another and advise company leadership on the needs of diverse employees